 Dr David Harwood

-One of my major roles as Director of the ISE is to support the development of excellence in Learning and Teaching in the Faculty of Science, improving the experience of undergradauates throughout the Faculty.
+One of my major roles as Director of the ISE is to support the development of excellence in Learning and Teaching in the Faculty of Science and the Environment, in particular, improving the experience of undergradauates throughout the Faculty.

-We are also keen to encourage and support colleagues in research into pedagogy and teaching practices.
-Collectively we have a wealth of knowledge and inovation and we need to write about it so that others can benefit too.
+We are keen to encourage and support colleagues in research into pedagogy and teaching practices.
+Collectively we have a wealth of knowledge and inovation and we need to write about that so that others can benefit too.

-Finally, I manage the Extended Science programme as well as being its admissions tutor, a role I have fulfilled for the last 17 years.
+Finally, I manage the Extended Science programme, a role I have fulfilled for the last 25 years.
 This is still the most exciting and rewarding part of the job.
-Over 1600 students have graduated from the programme who would not otherwise have been able to enter university directly.
-I am proud to be associated with an excellent teaching team and a fine and determined cohort of students who are pleasure to teach.
+Over 2500 students have graduated from the programme who would not otherwise have been able to enter university directly.
+I am proud to be associated with an excellent teaching team, without whom none of this would have been possible, and not least a fine and determined cohort of students who are pleasure to teach.

 Qualifications & background